readthedocs/readthedocs.org/docs/development/design/new-sphinx-guides.rst

    #.
 Importing our project to Read the Docs

-      - Sign up on RTD
+      - Sign up with GitHub on RTD
-      - Connect your GitHub account (is this step necessary if the user signed up with GitHub?)
-      - Connect your GitHub account (to avoid manual import)
       - Import the project (don't "Edit advanced project options", we will do this later)
       - The project is created on RTD